ropensci/birdsize/review_edits.md

 > standard deviations.
 Is there any way of incorporating uncertainty in
 > those scaling parameters?

-I need to think about this one.
-Generally when I work with this method, I take the estimated mass and sd as the limit of the precision of this approach.
+This is a tough question.
+Generally when _I_ work with this method, I take the estimated mass and sd as the limit of the precision of this approach.
 The uncertainty is also variable among species - for some we have estimates and some measurements; for some species many measurements and some just one; and from different locations and times and investigators.
-For these reasons, I handle these estimates as "best-guesses suitable for broad-scale questions, but with some significant limitations as things get precise"....more thought needed.
+For these reasons, I handle these estimates as "best-guesses suitable for broad-scale questions, but with some significant limitations as things get precise".
+I've added language to this effect in the vignettes and README.

 > It would be nice to allow filter_bbs_survey() to take arguments so
 > that the user could customize removing specific species groups.
 For